RachWalm/dyslexia/README.md

 Consistent and more frequent commit messages that are in the correct format for future commits.

+Youtube video to go back to the start not continue to other content.

 ## Maintenance
 The external links to other resources need to be monitored to ensure that they are still leading to valid pages.

+##Bugs

 ## Deployment